zutm/AISHELL6-Whisper_baseline/README.md

 ```
 pip install numpy==1.22 tiktoken==0.5.2 pytorch-lightning==2.1.3 numba==0.58.1 transformers==4.36.2 evaluate ffmpeg-python pandas wget librosa tensorboardX
 ```

+**Important:** to use the project, a minor change is required in the AV-HuBERT code following Whisper-Flamingo.
+Specfically, comment out [line 624](https://github.com/facebookresearch/av_hubert/blob/e8a6d4202c208f1ec10f5d41a66a61f96d1c442f/avhubert/hubert.py#L624) and add this after line 625: `features_audio = torch.zeros_like(features_video)`.
+This is needed since we only use video inputs with AV-HuBERT, not audio.
+Otherwise you will get an error about 'NoneType' object.

 # Preparation
 ### Step1: Prepare {train,valid,test}.tsv and {train,valid,test}.wrd